philcrissman/pcdotnet-octopress/_posts/2016-02-05-how-i-became-a-person-who-gets-up-at-4-30am.markdown

 By the time I was in my mid-thirties, I was also a freelance software developer, and since I was billing by the hour, I was also feeling the pressure to make sure I was getting in sufficient billable hours each week.
 Doing said hours late at night began to seem untenable: it made it harder to get up the next day, I wasn’t necessarily at my sharpest, and plus it took away the only time I had for hanging out with my wife.

-So I decided to switch habits.
-I’d become a morning person, I figured.
+So I decided to switch habits.<!--more--> I’d become a morning person, I figured.
 I’d get up early and do a few hours of programming before anyone else was even awake.
 By lunch, I could have five, or even six (billable) hours under my belt, taking a lot of pressure of the latter part of the day.
 It seemed like a great idea.

 It turned out not to be so easy to suddenly change habits, but I did it.